Comprehensive Final Exam

 The CFx is designed to assess your ability to synthesize and apply the learning from all five SCx courses.

 Whether you intend to earn the MicroMaster credential or continue on to pursue an in-person program, the credential is designed to be equivalent to one semester of work in the MIT SCM on-campus program.
 In order to meet application requirements for competitive admission to the MIT SCMb and to other universities that accept the credential for campus credit, the course offers one final assessment in the CFx.

 arrow_drop_down What will I need for the exam?

 - A computer that meets all system requirements to use the edX platform and has been tested with the virtual proctoring software.
 (Sample proctored trial tests are offered in advance of the CFx)

-- Microsoft Excel or LibreOffice Calc blank documents (no additional software will be required or allowed for the CFx)
+- Microsoft Excel or LibreOffice Calc blank documents. (no additional software will be required or allowed for the CFx)